 For more information, check out our brochure below to for an overview of the current groups we offer!

-If you have a daughter in middle school who is having trouble managing friendships, social media, school, and all that comes with it, then this is the group is for her!
+If you have a daughter in middle school or early high school who is having trouble managing friendships, social media, school, and all that comes with it, then this is the group is for her!

 GROUPCHAT TEEN GIRLS THERAPY GROUP